MananKGarg/CC/README.md

 # SoC_2020_Conversational_Chatbot
 > **Mentor - Shri Ishwaryaa SV**

+Note - Dates in certificate may not match the week in which it was completed because there were generally 1-2 problems which I left for sometime else and then had to eventually complete them for certificate.

 ## Progress Report -

 ### Week 1 (23rd March - 29 March)